sjoerdjevoet/Final_project/Design.md

 provided that these supporters are not part of a government‐sponsored event.
 Finally, this value includes police informers.
-Does not include attacks causing civilian casualties in businesses such as restaurants, cafes or movie theaters (these categories are coded as “Business” see above).
+Does not include attacks causing civilian casualties in businesses such as restaurants, cafes or movie theaters (these categories are coded as “Business” see above). <br>

-RELIGIOUS FIGURES/INSTITUTIONS
+RELIGIOUS FIGURES/INSTITUTIONS: <br>
 This value includes attacks on religious leaders, (Imams, priests, bishops, etc.), religious institutions (mosques, churches), religious places or objects (shrines, relics, etc.).
 This value also includes attacks on organizations that are affiliated with religious entities that are not NGOs, businesses or schools.
-Attacks on religious pilgrims are considered “Private Citizens and Property;” attacks on missionaries are considered religious figures.
+Attacks on religious pilgrims are considered “Private Citizens and Property;” attacks on missionaries are considered religious figures. <br>

-TELECOMMUNICATION
+TELECOMMUNICATION: <br>
 This includes attacks on facilities and infrastructure for the transmission of information.
 More specifically this value includes things like cell phone towers, telephone booths, television transmitters, radio, and microwave towers.
 17 = TERRORISTS/NON‐STATE MILITIAS
 Terrorists or members of identified terrorist groups within the GTD are included in this value.
-Membership is broadly defined and includes informants for terrorist groups, but excludes former or surrendered terrorists.
+Membership is broadly defined and includes informants for terrorist groups, but excludes former or surrendered terrorists. <br>

-TOURISTS
+TOURISTS: <br>
 This value includes the targeting of tour buses, tourists, or “tours.”
 Tourists are persons who travel primarily for the purposes of leisure or amusement.
 Government tourist offices are included in this value.
 The attack must clearly target tourists, not just an assault on a business or transportation system used by tourists.
-Travel agencies are coded as business targets.
+Travel agencies are coded as business targets. <br>

-TRANSPORTATION (OTHER THAN AVIATION)
+TRANSPORTATION (OTHER THAN AVIATION): <br>
 Attacks on public transportation systems are included in this value.
 This can include efforts to assault public buses, minibuses, trains, metro/subways, highways (if the highway itself is the target of the attack), bridges, roads, etc.
 The GTD contains a number of attacks on generic terms such as “cars” or “vehicles.”
 These attacks are assumed to be against “Private Citizens and Property” unless shown to be against public transportation systems.
-In this regard, buses are assumed to be public transportation unless otherwise noted.
+In this regard, buses are assumed to be public transportation unless otherwise noted.<br>

-UNKNOWN
+UNKNOWN: <br>
-The target type cannot be determined from the available information.
+The target type cannot be determined from the available information.<br>

-UTILITIES
+UTILITIES: <br>
 This value pertains to facilities for the transmission or generation of energy.
 For example, power lines, oil pipelines, electrical transformers, high tension lines, gas and electric substations, are all included in this value.
 This value also includes lampposts or street lights.
-Attacks on officers, employees or facilities of utility companies excluding the type of facilities above are coded as business.
+Attacks on officers, employees or facilities of utility companies excluding the type of facilities above are coded as business.<br>

-VIOLENT POLITICAL PARTIES
+VIOLENT POLITICAL PARTIES: <br>
 This value pertains to entities that are both political parties (and thus, coded as “government” in this coding scheme) and terrorists.
-It is operationally defined as groups that engage in electoral politics and appear as “Perpetrators” in the GTD. </td>
+It is operationally defined as groups that engage in electoral politics and appear as “Perpetrators” in the GTD.<br> </td>

   </tr>